LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 ### BufferedFileController.cs

 To weave it all beautifully together, we access the Controller through our IBufferedFileService interface in the  Controller's constructor.
 The way we can upload the files here is through the `IFormFile` as shown in the Create action method.
 You will also notice Create does not need to know anything about our model properties which is delegated to our
-UploadFile method.
+UploadFile method in the service class.

 You won't always be able to do this with a Object Relational Mapping tool but in this case our controller code is abstracted enough to have a reusable service that is not tightly coupled to the controller.
 Do not ship any features that persist to storage i.e create read, update or deletes without inputting the [ValidateAntiForgeryToken] paramater onto the method.

-Without inputting that your customers will be vulnerbel cross-site-scripting-attacks!
+Without inputting that, your customers will be vulnerbel to cross-site-scripting-attacks!
 Someone could commit identity theft, impersonate someone to social engineer someonelse, etc.

 ```csharp
 using System.Diagnostics;